An Increase in the Galactic Planet Host Fraction Fails to Reproduce the Galactic Height Trend in Planet Occurrence: Methods

 \section{Methods}

 We aim to test whether and how a time-dependent planet occurrence rate, when folded together with typical kinematic heating of stars over Gyr, can reproduce the Z23 finding.
-To this end, we simulate suites of synthetic planetary system populations based on a prescription for their occurrence in the Milky Way as a function of time.
-These models vary the fraction of planet hosts over time in ways we describe in this section.
+To this end, we simulate suites of synthetic planetary system populations based on a prescription for the planet host fraction, \f, in the Milky Way as a function of stellar age.
+These models vary \f\ over time in ways we describe in this section.
 With an additional prescription for the kinematic heating of stellar orbits in the galaxy, we can synthesize ``present-day" planet occurrence yields that should vary with the host stars' height above the galactic midplane.
-To be clear, the exact ``height" quantity employed by Z23 for the host stars is not the instantaneous position above the midplane, but rather $Z_{\textrm{max}}$, the vertical oscillation amplitude above and below the galactic midplane.
-We will ultimately compare this synthetic planet occurrence-height relation against observations.
+To be clear, the exact ``height" quantity employed by Z23 for the host stars is not the instantaneous position above the midplane, but rather \zmax, the maximum vertical oscillation amplitude above and below the galactic midplane.
+In this study, we use the inverse detection efficiency method (IDEM), in which the detection efficiency is pre-computed and then applied to a detected yield in order to estimate a ``true" yield (see Section \ref{sec:completeness}).

-To streamline and generalize our forward-modeling framework across different occurrence scenarios, we developed a planetary system population synthesis code in \texttt{Python} called \texttt{psps}\footnote{https://github.com/exoclam/psps}.
-The code enables rapid generation of planetary systems drawn probabilistically from user-defined prescriptions for exoplanet demographics.
-In Section \ref{sec:stellar_sample}, we describe how we construct the stellar samples in this work.
+To streamline and generalize this workflow across different occurrence scenarios, we developed a planetary system population synthesis code in \texttt{Python} called \texttt{psps}\footnote{https://github.com/exoclam/psps}.
+The code enables rapid generation of planetary systems drawn probabilistically from user-defined prescriptions for various exoplanet demographic attributes.
+In Section \ref{sec:stellar-sample}, we describe how we construct the stellar samples in this work.
 In Section \ref{sec:models}, we define the time-dependent occurrence models used to determine which stars host planets.
 We then populate those systems using \texttt{psps} (Section \ref{sec:psps}) and ``observe" them with geometric and instrumental completeness models that reflect \textit{Kepler}'s detection sensitivity (Section \ref{sec:completeness}).